Food System Management

 RESEARCH TOPICS

-The Agri-Food Management division aims to implement a strategy that acts as an interface between the MRM laboratory's research groups and capabilities and stakeholders in the agri-food sector, including economic and professional actors, as well as academic and scientific partners.
-The aim of this focus area is to carry out multidisciplinary projects within MRM and in collaboration with other departments at the University of Montpellier, as well as externally with our main partners in Montpellier (Supagro, CIRAD).
-The work of this research area is therefore in line with the scientific orientation of the I-site Muse, which is guided by the response to three major challenges: "feeding, caring for, and protecting."
-The objective of this research area is to promote the laboratory's integration into the regional and national agri-food economic fabric and its position as a major scientific player in the themes selected for this research area.
-As a result, several agri-food sectors are involved, such as the wine industry (a Key Initiative M-WineS Vigne et Vin has been created within the framework of Muse) and the equine sector, for example.
-Three themes in particular are emerging for the period 2020-2024, as detailed below.
+The Food System Management research area aims to serve as an interface between the research groups and capabilities of the MRM laboratory and stakeholders in the agri-food sector—including economic and professional actors—as well as academic and scientific partners.
+The focus’s goal is to carry out multidisciplinary projects within MRM and in collaboration with both other units of the University of Montpellier and external partners in the Montpellier area (Supagro, CIRAD).
+Thus, the research conducted within this research area aligns with the scientific focus of the I-site Muse, guided by the need to address the three major challenges of “feeding, healing, and protecting.”
+The objective of this research area is to promote the laboratory’s integration into the regional and national agri-food economic landscape and to establish its position as a major scientific player in the themes selected for this research area.
+Consequently, several agri-food sectors are involved, such as the wine sector (a Key Initiative, M-WineS Vigne et Vin, has in fact been created within the framework of Muse) and the equine sector, for example.
+Three specific themes are emerging for the 2020–2024 period, as detailed below.

-Theme 1: Food behaviors and practices: developments, economic and societal challenges
+Theme 1: Eating behaviors and practices: trends, economic and societal challenges

-Work on this topic intersects with issues relating to food and health, but also with questions of stakeholder responsibility.
+Research on this topic addresses issues related to food and health, as well as questions of accountability among stakeholders.

 - Responsible and sustainable eating habits, deviations from attitudes